marcglasberg/asyncredux.com/flutter/basics/wait-fail-succeed.md

   }
 ```

-If the action failed with an `UserException`, you can get the exception by doing
+If the action failed with a `UserException`, you can get the exception by doing
 `var exception = context.exceptionFor(actionType)` and then get the error message
 to eventually show it in the UI.